scrapy/scrapy/docs/topics/leaks.rst

 memory leaks.
 It basically tracks the references to all live Requests, Responses, Item and Selector objects.

-To active the ``trackref`` module, enable the :setting:`TRACK_REFS` setting.
-It only imposes a minor performance impact so it should be OK for use it in production environments.
+To activate the ``trackref`` module, enable the :setting:`TRACK_REFS` setting.
+It only imposes a minor performance impact so it should be OK for use it, even in production environments.

 Once you have ``trackref`` enabled you can enter the telnet console and inspect how many objects (of the classes mentioned above) are currently alive using the